squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxDnat.rst

 iptables -t nat -A POSTROUTING -j MASQUERADE iptables -t mangle -A PREROUTING -p tcp --dport $SQUIDPORT -j DROP }}}

-Due to the NAT security vulnerabilities it is also a '''very good idea''' to block external access to the internal receiving port.
-This has to be done in the '''mangle''' part of iptables before DNAT happens so that intercepted traffic does not get dropped.

 == /etc/sysctl.conf Configuration ==